OSGConnect/connectbook/start/data/output-file-transfer-via-htcondor.md

 As described above, HTCondor will, by default, transfer any files that are generated during the execution of your job(s) back to your `/home` directory.
-If your job(s) will produce multiple output files but you only need to retain a subset of these output files, we recommend deleting the unrequired output files or moving the unrequired output files to a subdirectory as a step you your jobs bash executable script -  only the output files that remain in the top-level directory will be transferred bask to your `/home` directory.
+If your job(s) will produce multiple output files but you only need to retain a subset of these output files, we recommend deleting the unrequired output files or moving themto a subdirectory as a step in the bash executable script of your job -  only the output files that remain in the top-level directory will be transferred bask to your `/home` directory.

-In cases where a bash script is not used as the excutable of your job, you can use `transfer_output_files` in you HTCondor submit file to specify individual output files that should be transferred back to your `/home` directory.
+In cases where a bash script is not used as the excutable of your job, you can use `transfer_output_files` in your HTCondor submit file to specify individual output files that should be transferred back to your `/home` directory.
 For example, if you only wish to retain `my_job.output.csv` from a set of multiple output files, use the following in your HTCondor submit file:

 	transfer_output_files = my_job.output.csv

-A note of caution when using the above: only this file will be transferred back to your `/home` directory and if there is a typo in the file name your job will go on hold and all progress will be lost.
+A note of caution when using the above: only this file will be transferred back to your `/home` directory and if there is a typo in the file name, your job will go on hold and all progress will be lost.
 Be sure to properly test the above submit file statement with your workflow before using for a large batch of jobs.

 ## Get Additional Options For Managing Job Output